 Background

-The status-quo that Germany was wallowing in and which was established by Metternich came to an end with the revolution that began in 1848.
+The status quo that Germany was wallowing in and which was established by Metternich came to an end with the revolution that began in 1848.
 There was great need to have a strong and unified nation which would offer the kind of leadership that the region demanded.

 After the revolution, instead of Prussia and Austria using their established positions in Vienna and Berlin respectively to play a unified role of shaping politics in Germany, they opted to make use of the German Confederation to assert their political interests and power in German affairs.

 As a matter of fact, this was a strategic move by the two countries to gain control and power over the opposing camps.
 This made it impossible for the two parties to realize their endeavors of unifying Germany as it has been observed and analyzed by historians.
-Stern posits that the success of either Austria or Prussia in establishing a greater force in Germany required mediatization.1
+Stern posits that the success of either Austria or Prussia in establishing a greater force in Germany required mediatization.

 This would be the only approach that would a positive difference towards their pursuit for unity.
 As a result, following the revolution of 1848, Prussia planned to corral both medium and smaller states in Germany into a unified body held by what many leaders had come to unanimously agree with.